enkidevs/curriculum/spreadsheets/intermediate/tips-and-tricks-part-2/README.md

 name: Tips & Tricks II

-description: Basic tips and tricks to make you better and faster at using Spreadsheets.
+description: More tips and tricks to make you more efficient.

 insights:
   - use-shortcuts-to-select-cells